Investigating Berezinskii-Kosterlitz-Thouless phase transitions in Kagome spin ice by quantifying Monte Carlo process: Distribution of Hamming distances: Introduction

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the Kagome spin ice model and BKT phase transitions therein, which have been systematically reinvestigated by MC simulations according to physical quantities in Sec.~\ref{sec:obs}.
-In Sec.~\ref{subsec:PD}, we demonstrate that the full information of phase transitions and the critical points can be retrieved by non-physical quantities, specifically the distribution of Hamming distances of the selected configurations in the MC procedure.
+In Sec.~\ref{subsec:PD}, we demonstrate that the critical points can be retrieved by scaling with BKT form using non-physical quantities, specifically the distribution of Hamming distances of the selected configurations in the MC procedure.
 The intrinsic dimension, which is commonly used in ML in detecting transitions, is also discussed in Sec.~\ref{subsec:Id}.
+In Sec.~\ref{sec:generity_PD}, we propose that the type of the phase transition can be determined by the distribution of Hamming distances even without the help of the order parameter.
 Finally, the summary and discussion are presented in Sec.~\ref{sec:sum}.